-With 666’641 generated overnights in 2024, the Indian market is Switzerland’s 10th biggest source market.
+Switzerland Tourism India has been operating in India for over 25 years.
+With 678’447 generated overnights in 2025, the Indian market is Switzerland’s 10th biggest source market.
 Hereafter you find the most important market information.

 Directory